+If it nerds, gift it!
 At last!
 Our seasonal round up of online gifting opportunities that will tickle the corners of your nearest and dearest science nerd’s heart.
 Although there’s a plethora of tacky science stuff out there—hanging a caffeine molecule on a pendant chain is so last year, and not at all scientific IMHO—I’ve… Read More »2017 Cool Science Gift Guide

 I recently copy-edited a book called Purple Prose: Bisexuality in Britain, published by our subsidiary, Thorntree Press.
 The book covers a wide range of topics relevant to bisexual people and allies in the UK and other English-speaking countries.
 I learned a lot from editing this book, as I always do, but one thing I had to deal with was entirely new to me: content notes.

 I loved academic writing when I was a student, and now I get really excited when I get to work with students as an editor.
 In the past few months, Talk Science has done formatting, copy-editing and writing coaching for graduate students in sociology, political science and education.

 The Editors’ Association of Canada (EAC) has guidelines for working on theses and dissertations that clearly outline everything you should consider.
 We follow these strictly at Talk Science, and I’ve gone through and picked out a few points to expand on with my own experiences.Read More »Editing academia: Working with students

 The International Institute for Sustainable Development (IISD) recently published Trade and Green Economy: A handbook, the third edition of a handbook that examines the relationship between trade and the environment.
 The third edition focuses specifically on the green economy, which UNEP defines as an economy “that results in improved human well-being and social equity, while significantly reducing environmental risks and ecological scarcities.”